-US aims to squeeze North Korea at UN
+Tillerson: Military action against North Korea on table

 "The only thing we need to hear from North Korea is that they are ending and ultimately dismantling their nuclear weapons and ballistic missiles program," Pence said aboard the USS Ronald Reagan at the Yokosuka Naval Base in Japan.

 As a candidate, Trump had said he would be willing to speak with Kim, but asked if direct negotiations with North Korea were a possibility, Pence replied, "not at this time."
+And acting State Department spokesman Mark Toner said this week that North Korea is "nowhere near" ready to enter talks.

 The administration has also been trying to change Kim's calculus through shows of force and tough talk, with Trump warning that if China doesn't act to restrain Pyongyang, "we will."
 But Tillerson also made clear in his NPR interview that the US is not seeking regime change or a reunified Korean peninsula, but simply a denuclearized North Korea.